cran-task-views/Omics/Omics.md

-    datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression data. `r pkg("RNentropy")` implements a method based on information theory to detect significant variation in gene expression. `r pkg("ORdensity")` detects differentially expressed genes with a permutation procedure. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
+    datasets. `r pkg("SMVar")` implements structural model for variances for differential analysis of gene expression data. `r pkg("RNentropy")` implements a method based on information theory to detect significant variation in gene expression. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
     `r pkg("leapp")` proposes an latent effect adjustment method to counter their effects on ranking of hypothesis in tests. `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis